-However, dental coverage is a bit different.
-You don’t necessarily have to have dental insurance.
-The downside to not having dental coverage is significantly lower than other forms of coverage, like health or homeowners’ coverage.
-And while the downside with dental coverage is low, the upside is about the same.
-Ultimately, the decision to get dental coverage or not comes down to your lifestyle, age, and needs.
+At the end of the day, dental insurance is not a necessity, as the downside to not being covered is significantly lower than other types of insurance.
+But, while the downside to not being covered with dental insurance is particularly low, the upside is exceptionally high.
+Ultimately, the decision regarding whether to get dental coverage comes down to your lifestyle, age, and needs.

 The In’s & Out’s Of Dental Insurance

-Just like many forms of insurance, dental insurance offers peace of mind.
-While routine visits won’t set you back too much, an extensive procedure, such as filling or crowns, could cost upwards of $3,000.
-The real benefit of dental coverage comes from not having to break the bank in case of a dental emergency for a chipped or knocked-out tooth.
+Like many other forms of insurance, dental insurance offers peace of mind.
+While routine visits won’t set you back too much, extensive procedures — such as filling or crowns — could cost upwards of $3,000.
+As such, the real benefit of dental coverage comes from not having to break the bank in case of a dental emergency like a chipped or knocked-out tooth.